remix-run/remix-website/data/posts/remix-vs-next.md

 ## Bottom Line

 Remix apps get their speed from backend infrastructure and prefetching.
 Next.js gets its speed from SSG.
-Since SSG has limited use cases, especially as features and data scale, you will lose that speed unless you make your back end fast.
+Since SSG has limited use cases, especially as features and data scale, you will lose that speed unless you make your back end fast (and make sure you don't introduce network waterfall chains when you switch away from SSG!).

 Since you have to make your back end fast in either case, invest your time there instead of abstractions for the architectural divergence caused by SSG.